Thomas A. Blackson

 Review of Metaphysics, 59 (2006), 541-552. [abstract] Aristotle, as I understand him, tries to free Platonic rationalism from a confused ontology.
 He rejects the Pythagorean ontology of soul and body in which Plato had cast his rationalism.
 Reason is not inborn, according to Aristotle.
 Rather, reason and its knowledge naturally become present over time in the process of "induction."
 The question I address is how Aristotle understood "experience" when he says, in specifying induction in Metaphysics A1 and in II.19 of the Posterior Analytics, that knowledge comes through experience.
 My answer is contrary to the one Michael Frede gives in his "Aristotle's Rationalism" (Rationality in Greek Thought (edited by Michael Frede and Gisela Striker (OUP, 1996)), 157-173).
 I argue that the experience that underlies the expertise of the practitioner, e.g., the medical practitioner, is not the state of mind in the inductive process that precedes and gives rise to reason and its knowledge.
 The experience in induction is a state that characterizes the soul early in its natural development.
 The experience of a practitioner comes late in the life of an adult, if at all, and its presence is over and above the knowledge that belongs to reason.
 (I no longer have as much confidence in the argument of this paper as I had when I wrote it.)

-"In Defense of an Unpopular Interpretation of Ancient
+•"In Defense of an Unpopular Interpretation of Ancient Skepticism."

 Logical Analysis and the History of Philosophy: History of Epistemology, 8 (2005), 68-81. [abstract] The subject of this paper is the history of late Academic Skepticism and its connection to the emergence of Pyrrhonian Skepticism.
 The two main ways to understand this period in history are anthologized in The Original Sceptics: A Controversy (Hackett Publishing Company, 1977), edited by Myles Burnyeat and Michael Frede.
 To many, Frede's position has been less convincing to many than Burnyeat's.
 Frede argues that life without belief was not a fundamental feature of Pyrrhonism.
 Frede presents his arguments somewhat confusingly, which has made his interpretation difficult to appreciate, but I argue that there is more to be said for Frede's interpretation than has been thought.
 I argue that Frede's interpretation, when properly understood, shows that the ancient skeptics in the Clitomachian-Pyrrhonian tradition are fallibilists who took the first steps in working out the view that epistemic justification is a matter of whether a belief is the outcome of a correct cognitive process and that correctness here need not be understood in terms of a reliable connection to truth.

-Philosophy and Phenomenological Research, 68 (2004), 344-345. [abstract] In "Assertion, Knowledge, and Context" (Philosophical Review, Vol. 111, No. 2 (April 2002), 167-203), Keith DeRose offers the following argument for contexualism: "The knowledge account assertion provides a powerful argument for contextualism: if the standards for when one is in a position to warrantedly assert that P are the same as those what comprise a truth-condition for 'I know P,' then if the former vary with context, so do the latter.
-In short: The knowledge account of assertion together with the context-sensitivity of assertability yields contextulaism about knowledge" (187).
+Philosophy and Phenomenological Research, 68 (2004), 344-345. [abstract] In "Assertion, Knowledge, and Context" (Philosophical Review, Vol. 111, No. 2 (April 2002), 167-203), Keith DeRose argues for contexualism as follows.
+"The knowledge account assertion provides a powerful argument for contextualism: if the standards for when one is in a position to warrantedly assert that P are the same as those what comprise a truth-condition for 'I know P,' then if the former vary with context, so do the latter.
+In short: The knowledge account of assertion together with the context-sensitivity of assertability yields contextualism about knowledge" (187).
 I show that this argument is invalid.